x SuSE Linux 13.1-RELEASE x

 If the backlog argument is greater than the value in

-/proc/sys/net/core/somaxconn, then it is silently truncated to that
+/proc/sys/net/core/somaxconn, then it is silently capped to that value.

 See bind(2).